microsoft/sqldev/pages/php/ubuntu/php-ubuntu-1.md

   - /php/ubuntu/step/1
 ---

 > In this section, you will get SQL Server vNext running on Ubuntu.
-After that you will install the necessary dependencies to create Python apps with SQL Server
+After that you will install the necessary dependencies to create PHP apps with SQL Server

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_linux_ubuntu.md %}